 For other people, the cancer may never go away completely.
 These people may get regular treatments with chemotherapy, radiation therapy, or other therapies to help keep the cancer in check for as long as possible.
 Learning to live with cancer as more of a chronic disease can be difficult and very stressful.
 It has its own type of uncertainty.
 Our document When Cancer Doesn’t Go Away talks more about this.

 If you have completed treatment, your doctors will still want to watch you closely.
 It is very important to go to all follow-up appointments.
 People with cancer of the larynx or hypopharynx are at risk for developing recurrences or new cancers in the head and neck area, so they must be observed closely after treatment.
 Your health care team will discuss which tests should be done and how often based on the type and initial stage of your cancer, the type of treatment you received, and the response to that treatment.

 When these cancers recur, it is most often in the first couple of years after treatment, so doctor visits will be more frequent during this time.
 Your head and neck will be examined (often including laryngoscopy) about every other month during the first year or so after treatment.
 Follow-up may then be spread out to longer intervals as time progresses if there is no evidence of recurrence.
 Chest x-rays and other imaging tests may be used to watch for a recurrence or a new tumor, especially if you develop new symptoms.

 If you were treated with radiation and it reached your thyroid gland, you may need regular blood tests to check your thyroid function.
-People treated with radiation may also have problems with dry mouth and tooth decay, so your doctor may also recommend dental exams or tests to check your speech and swallowing, especially if you are having any problems after treatment.
+People treated with radiation may also have problems with dry mouth and tooth decay, so your doctor may also recommend dental exams.
+Both radiation and surgery can lead to problems with speech and swallowing.
+These are often evaluated and treated by a speech therapist.